DateMarch 10, 2017

 What do you stand for?

 Many of our business decisions require that we come together as a team and view these decisions in the light of our stated values.
 I can see this at work with the team at United Renovations as the team works to live out the company values.
-Everything we do has an effect on others and how believable are the values we hang on the wall (click the photo below to read about our values).
-Our reputation is built on a million tiny decisions we make and every employee is a key part of our culture and our brand the world sees.
+Everything they do has an effect on others and how believable are the values they hang on the wall.
+Their reputation is built on a million tiny decisions we make and every employee is a key part of the culture and brand the world sees.

-In the example about the invoice, our team needs to consider how the decision would live out our values of “Serve Beyond Expectations” and then get input from the team to see what they may be missing in their thinking.
-If we are willing to make decisions in the light of the values we are “chasing” to live out at United Renovations, we can set the bar high for others to follow.
-This also requires we are willing to see beyond the failures of the past and press toward a level of excellence that the world needs from us.
+In the example about the invoice, your team needs to consider how the decision would live out your values of “Serve Beyond Expectations” and then get input from the team to see what they may be missing in their thinking.
+If you are willing to make decisions in the light of the values you are “chasing” you can set the bar high for others to follow.
+This also requires you to be willing to see beyond the failures of the past and press toward a level of excellence that the world needs from you.

-(Note that I said that these are the values we are “chasing.”
-Not that we have already obtained all this, or that we are perfect but they press on.
-Forgetting what is behind and moving toward what is ahead, we press on toward the goal of living out these values at United Renovations.)
+(Note that I said that these are the values they are “chasing.”
+Not that they have already obtained all this, or that they are perfect but they press on.
+Forgetting what is behind and moving toward what is ahead, they press on toward the goal of living out these values at United Renovations.)

 How has your team dealt with the question of what is the right thing to do?
 Let me know in the comment section below.